nickfree4437x/fullstack-chat-app/README.md

-Here's a possible description for your chat app on GitHub:

----

 # Full-Stack Chat Application

 **A real-time chat application built with the MERN stack (MongoDB, Express.js, React.js, and Node.js).** This project provides a seamless chatting experience with modern features, making it ideal for both personal and professional use.